 Incentives--State of Florida/Broward County

-Following are examples of relocation and expansion incentives and assistance available in Broward County and the Greater Fort Lauderdale region:
+Following are examples of relocation and expansion incentives and assistance available in Greater Fort Lauderdale/Broward County:

 Qualified Target Industry Refund (QTI)

 Tax refund incentives are available to companies that create high-wage, value-added jobs in targeted industries such as corporate headquarters; life sciences; infotech; aviation/aerospace; homeland security/defense; financial/professional services; marine sciences; research and development; and manufacturing.
 Pre-approved applicants who create jobs in Florida can be eligible to receive tax refunds from $3,000 to $5,000 per new Florida full-time equivalent job created.

 Qualifying companies must pay a minimum of 115 percent ($52,938) of Broward County's average wage of $46,033.
 (Average wage rates are revised every January.)
 New or expanding businesses in selected targeted industries or corporate headquarters are eligible.